ihobbang250/fin_rag_final/README.md

 # Finance-RAG-Challenge

-This repository contains code and data for the Finance-RAG-Challenge, a project focused on optimizing retrieval-augmented generation (RAG) techniques for financial data tasks.
-The process involves multiple steps, including retrieval, hybrid search, and reranking, with evaluations on task-specific datasets.
+This repository contains code and data for the Finance-RAG-Challenge, a project focused on enhancing retrieval techniques for financial data tasks.
+The process involves multiple steps, including retrieval, hybrid search, and reranking, with evaluations on validation datasets.
 For more details, refer to `report.pdf`.

 ## Repository Structure

 - **final/**: Contains result files intended for final submission.
 - **eval/**: Holds evaluation datasets for validation purposes.
 - **data/**: Stores data related to each task, including corpus and query files.
-Each task includes separate data for retrieval and rerank stages.
 - **.ipynb**: Jupyter notebooks used to generate results for each task.

 ## Workflow